Home HeadphonesHeadphone Monitoring Buying Guides The 14 Best Studio Headphones For Mixing, Mastering, And Music Production

 You’ll really get a sense of how a mix actually sounds vs. the way you think it sounds in your head.

-If you can get it to sound good on an HD600, it will likely sound good on many sources.
+And, if you can get it to sound good on an HD600, it will likely sound good on many sources.

 What you won’t like